Damian Wayne: Teen Titans Rebirth

-On his 13th birthday Damian is sent a package by his grandfather Ra's al Ghul, which contains a dead robin.
+On his 13th birthday, Damian is sent a package by his grandfather Ra's al Ghul which contains a dead robin.
 After a meeting with his mother Talia, he discovers that it is a warning from his cousin Mara al Ghul, who has chosen him as her prey as part of an initiation ritual that she must undertake to properly join the League of Assassins.
 Mara has been made leader of a group known as the Demon's Fist, which was originally supposed to be led by Damian, but became hers when he chose to leave the League.
 They, too, have chosen targets that they must hunt down to ascend to the League.
-Damian decides to collect the other Demon's Fist's targets to form the new Teen Titans; this includes Starfire, Beast Boy, Raven and Kid Flash.
+Damian decides to collect the other Demon's Fist's targets to form the new Teen Titans; this includes Starfire, Beast Boy, Raven, and Kid Flash.

 After the events of Justice League: No Justice, the Titans disband.
 In his subsequent struggle with organized crime in Gotham and a mysterious crime lord known as The Other, Damian assembles a new team of Titans, consisting of Kid Flash (the only old team member to join), Kid Flash's friend and kid genius Roundhouse, Red Arrow, Lobo's daughter Crush, and the immortal spirit creature Djinn.
 This new team faces initial difficulties because of Red Arrow's criticism and the individualistic tendencies of several members.
 During a case in which Gizmo nearly detonates a nuclear device, Robin uses the ring to which Djinn is bound to grant her the use of her full powers to avert the crisis, and returns it afterwards, refusing to assume mastery over her.
 This earns him Djinn's trust, which gradually begins to turn into a mutual romantic attraction.
 However, what Damian does not tell his teammates is that a deep cellar of the Titans' headquarters, a former juvenile detention facility, serves him as a secret dungeon to lock away the most dangerous criminals he captures for good, including Deathstroke, Gizmo, Brother Blood, Black Mask, and Atomic Skull.

 His teammates are also unaware that he is working with Jason Todd, who goes by the alias Outlaw.
-Due to a miscommunication, Damian can no longer trust him, which ultimately leads them to cut ties.
+Later, due to a misjudgment, Damian no longer trusts him, which ultimately leads to them cutting ties.

 Eventually, Kid Flash discovers the secret prison, and Crush, who has fallen for Djinn, kisses her, showing her the kind of genuine affection which Damian in his grimness never really did.
 When the other Titans find out, and when Red Arrow kills Deathstroke, conflict erupts within the team until Lobo, looking for Crush, crashes in.
 Djinn defeats him by altering his memory, and proceeds to do so with the other criminals Damian captures, giving them new, harmless identities.